A compact model of Escherichia coli core and biosynthetic metabolism: Supplementary Information

+We now turn to fitting the relevant parameters against experimental measurements of enzyme abundances.
+For this purpose, we shall express the efficiency of each enzyme-condition pair as:

+where \(\theta_j\) is a condition-specific scaling term that simultaneously scales all efficiencies for a given condition, while \(k_i\) is an "adjusted" turnover parameter that simultaneously accounts for inaccuracies in the original turnover parameter numbers as well as differences in typical saturation across enzymes (and, hence, it's not formally a turnover number).
+While the above parameterization differs from the one in equation (\ref{kappa_ij_heuristic}) -- the terms have a different interpretation! -- it will greatly simplify the notation of the fitting problem, as it allows us to easily distinguish between "global" adjustments (those affecting all enzymes in a condition), which we wish to pick freely, and "local" adjustments (affecting the efficiency of individual enzymes), which instead we wish to regularise.
+While this factorisation of saturation effects is merely a computational convenience and not necessarily biologically meaningful, we will retrieve the parameters in Eq.~(\ref{kappa_ij_heuristic}) from those in Eq.~(\ref{kappaij_fitting}) upon a simple reparameterisation, as we detail in Section \ref{turnover_reparametrisation}

-We now turn to fit the turnover and saturation parameters parameters against experimental measurements of enzyme abundances.
-For this purpose, we denote with \(\v{p}\) a vector of log\textsubscript{10} turnover parameters (one for each enzyme-reaction pair in the model) and with \(\v{s}\) a vector of condition-specific log\textsubscript{10}-scaling factors (i.e. \(p_i=\log_{10}({k_{\rm{cat},i}})\) and \(s_j=\log_{10}({\sigma_j})\)).
-Further, we denote with \(\bar{\v{p}}\) the vector of original log-turnover numbers (i.e. the one used to obtain the reference flux distributions).
+To formulate our fitting procedure, we will denote with \(\v{p}\) a vector of log\textsubscript{10} adjusted turnover numbers (i.e.~\(p_i=\log_{10}{k_i}\)) and with \(\v{s}\) a vector of condition-specific log\textsubscript{10}-scaling factor (i.e.~\(s_j=\log_{10}\theta_j\)).
+Further, we denote with \(\bar{\v{p}}\) the vector of original log-turnover numbers (i.e.~the one used to obtain the reference flux distributions).
 For the choice of reference flux distribution computed in the previous step, the abundance of the \(i\)th enzyme in condition \(j\), \(e_{ij}\), is then a function of \(\v{p}\) and \(\v{s}\):